Nietzsche's Letters | 1884© The Nietzsche Channel

 14. The letter is lost.

-15. Elisabeth had written that Nietzsche's friend Bertha Rohr was possibly coming to Nice.
-Bertha Rohr (1848-1940) lived in Basel, and was also a friend of Malwida von Meysenbug.
+15. Elisabeth had written that Nietzsche's friend Berta Rohr was possibly coming to Nice.
+Berta Rohr (1848-1940) lived in Basel, and was also a friend of Malwida von Meysenbug.
 Nietzsche met her in 1873.
 She was seen as a marriage prospect.

 Not to be reproduced without permission.
 All content © The Nietzsche Channel.